dbernhard-0x7CD/simple-reaction-daemon/README.md

 * log to a file
 * restart the system
 * execute custom command as user
+    * f.ex: Send wake-on-lan packet to host, send an email, ...

 It can be installed as a systemd service to run in the background (see Installation).
 Do not forget to enable and start (`systemctl enable srd`, `systemctl start srd` respectively) the service.

-The motivation for this service is to log disconnects and have some actions in place which may bring the device back online or act as a dead man's switch.
+The motivation for this service is to log disconnects (or the time an IP is reachable) or have some actions in place which may bring the device back online or act as a dead man's switch.

 <br />